ptdewey/darkearth-nvim/README.md

 # darkearth-nvim
-An dark and earthy colorscheme for Neovim.
+A dark and earthy colorscheme for Neovim.

 Based on [miasma.nvim](https://github.com/xero/miasma.nvim), and built with [lush](https://github.com/rktjmp/lush.nvim).